 Alex Curtis, Ph.D.

-Alex Curtis is in his sixth year as Headmaster of Choate Rosemary Hall.
+Alex Curtis is in his seventh year as Head of School at Choate Rosemary Hall.
 Since joining the School, Dr. Curtis has shepherded a number of initiatives including the full adoption of a one-to-one iPad program, a campus master plan, a task force on community, and a strategic planning process which culminated in the implementation of the School’s first strategic plan in 20 years.

-He is a sought after speaker both nationally and locally.
-He was a presenter at the 2011 National Association of Independent Schools (NAIS) annual meeting and presented at the 2015 NAIS annual meeting.
-In May 2015, Dr. Curtis spoke at NAIS’s Summit on the Science of Learning and 21st Century Schools at Vanderbilt University’s Peabody College of Education.
-In April 2016, Dr. Curtis gave the keynote address to the Online Education Symposium for Independent Schools (OESIS) Shanghai.
-He has also authored op-ed commentary on education in the digital age.
-His most recent article, "Making Room for Creativity and Innovation," appears in the special 50th anniversary edition of the 2017 Parents League Review.
+Dr. Curtis was a presenter at the 2011 National Association of Independent Schools (NAIS) annual meeting and presented at the 2015 NAIS annual meeting.
+In May 2015, he spoke at NAIS’s Summit on the Science of Learning and 21st Century Schools at Vanderbilt University’s Peabody College of Education.
+In April 2016, he gave the keynote address to the Online Education Symposium for Independent Schools (OESIS) Shanghai.
+Dr. Curtis has also authored op-ed commentary on education in the digital age.
+His most recent article, "Making Room for Creativity and Innovation," appeared in the special 50th anniversary edition of the 2017 Parents League Review.
 Dr. Curtis is President of the Eight Schools Association and serves as a Council Member of The Heads Network.
+In June 2017, he joined The Association of Boarding Schools' Board of Directors which serves college-preparatory boarding schools in the U.S., Canada, and around the globe.

 To keep current with the latest advances in educational technology, Dr. Curtis has spearheaded Choate administrator and faculty visits to corporate headquarters at Apple Inc., Google, and Pixar Feature Films, as well as innovation companies, such as IDEO and General Assembly.
-Inspired by these visits, Dr. Curtis and Choate faculty have developed programming for Choate’s new i.d.Lab designed to support a 21st century curriculum which offers students multidisciplinary opportunities in science, technology, engineering, arts, and mathematics.
-During his tenure, Dr. Curtis has overseen the construction of the Cameron and Edward Lanphier ’74 Mathematics and Computer Science Center and the St. John Hall student center scheduled to open in 2017.
+Inspired by these visits, Dr. Curtis and Choate faculty have developed programming for Choate’s i.d.Lab designed to support a 21st century curriculum which offers students multidisciplinary opportunities in science, technology, engineering, arts, and mathematics.

 - Alexandra B. Airth P '18